regenbuild/Speckle2Graph/README.md

 client.authenticate_with_token(SPECKLE_TOKEN)
 transport = ServerTransport(PROJECT_ID, client)

-# Make sure you paste the root of the speckle model, otherwise, the geometries will fail to build.
+# Receive the root object from Speckle (must be the model root for geometry to build correctly)
 root = operations.receive(ROOT, remote_transport = transport)
 ```